Gemini-HUN/Spore_HUN_Money_Fix/README.md

 # Spore_HUN_Money_Fix
 Solution of the hard to read money.

-Required en_us localization!
-This mod work in Hungarian language!
+This mod add the Hungarian texts and UIs to en-us locale.
+Yes this fix the money too.

 If you need help for fix money in your localization contact me.